pokt-network/smt/docs/SMT.md

 value they store.
 The `digest` of a leaf node is the hash of the leaf nodes path and value concatenated.

-The SMT stores only the hashes of the values in the tree, not the raw values themselves.
-In order to store the raw values in the underlying database the option `WithValueHasher(nil)` must be passed into the `NewSparseMerkleTree` constructor.
+The SMT stores only the hashes of the values in the trie, not the raw values themselves.
+In order to store the raw values in the underlying database the option `WithValueHasher(nil)` must be passed into the `NewSparseMerkleTrie` constructor.

 ### Lazy Nodes